mohitUpraity/i-n-d-r-a/README.md

 ## 6. User Roles & Access Model

 ### Citizens
-- Submit incident reports
+- Submit structured incident reports (category, description, optional media).
-- View simplified safety alerts
+- Allow the app (when open and with GPS permission) to track their current grid and receive **real-time alerts** when they enter or move within **critical or high-risk grids**.
+- View a simplified “is my area safe?” status derived from the backend grid risk model.
-- Track status of submitted reports
+- Track status of submitted reports and see when authorities have acknowledged or acted on them.

 ### Authorities (Operators)
-- View grid-wise risk summaries
+- View **grid-wise risk summaries** with color-coded levels (Low / Medium / High).
-- Monitor incident density
-- Prioritize and log response actions
+- See **incident density, trends, and AI-generated summaries** of what is happening in each grid.
+- Use AI-assisted suggestions on:
+  - Which regions to prioritize first.
+  - How to pre-position and allocate resources (teams, vehicles, medical kits).
+  - How many temporary shelters might be required based on affected population estimates (heuristic in Round 1).
+- Log decisions, actions taken, and expected impact for auditability.

 ### Emergency Responders & NGOs
 - Planned modules for future rounds
 - Receive assignments and view needs-based information

-Roles are **assigned by the system**, not chosen by users.
+Roles are **assigned by the system**, not chosen by users, to prevent misuse of operator capabilities.

 ---

 ## 7. Core Features (Round 1 Scope)

-- Citizen incident reporting
+- Citizen incident reporting.
-- Grid-based risk aggregation
+- Grid-based risk aggregation (DIGIPIN-inspired, area-based).
+- Real-time citizen alerts when entering risky grids (opt-in GPS, app open).
-- Authority command dashboard
+- Authority command dashboard with AI-assisted summaries.
-- Risk level categorization (Low / Medium / High)
+- Risk level categorization (Low / Medium / High; extensible to more granular levels).
-- Backend-driven alert triggers
+- Backend-driven alert triggers and escalation rules.
-- Role-based data visibility
+- Role-based data visibility (citizen vs operator).
+- Coverage of **all three disaster stages**:
+  - **Before**: watchlists for vulnerable grids, early alerts, preventive inspections.
+  - **During**: live incident triage, hotspots, and shelter suggestions.
+  - **After**: damage and needs logging per grid, recovery prioritization (what to repair or restore first).

 ---